hmcts/hwf-staffapp/features/README.md

 [Add the tag '@saucelabs' to a scenario/s that you want to run.]

-To run Sauce Labs feature using specific browser:
+To run Sauce Labs feature using a specific browser:
-$ DRIVER=saucelabs SAUCELABS_BROWSER=ie11_win10 cucumber --tags @saucelabs
+$ DRIVER=saucelabs SAUCELABS_BROWSER=chrome_win_latest cucumber --tags @saucelabs

 To run Sauce Labs feature on all devices and browsers:
 $ bin/run_saucelabs